router-protocol/intents-adapter-docs/batchHandler.md

-# BATCH-TRANSACTION (MULTI-CALLER) CONTRACT
+# Batch Handler (Multicall) Contract

-The batch transaction contract acts as a versatile multi-caller contract, enabling the simultaneous execution of multiple transactions.
-It seamlessly integrates with Router's Cross-Chain Intents Framework (CCIF) Adapters, facilitating efficient cross-chain communication and interoperability.
-This capability enhances the contract's flexibility and utility, empowering users to engage in complex transactions across different chains with ease and efficiency.
+The batch handler contract acts as a versatile contract, enabling the execution of multiple actions in one transaction.
+It forms the base of Router's Cross-Chain Intent Framework (CCIF), and is invoked whenever user wants to interact with any intent adapter.
+This contract facilitates efficient cross-chain interoperability and empowers users to engage in complex transactions across different chains with ease.

 ## Key functions